 1760-06-23 - Battle of Landeshut

-For 1760, the Prussian Lieutenant-General Heinrich August de la Motte Fouqué, at the head of approximately 13,000 men, was assigned to the defence of the Silesian frontier.
+For 1760, the Prussian General of Infantry Heinrich August de la Motte Fouqué, at the head of approximately 13,000 men, was assigned to the defence of the Silesian frontier.
 He had his headquarters at Landeshut (present-day Kamienna Góra).
 On the Austrian side, Feldzeugmeister Ernst Gideon Baron Loudon was stationed on the Moravian border with 32,000 men.

 Around mid March, Fouqué assembled his force at Steinau and Oberglogau.

 At the end of May, Loudon assembled his army at Rothkosteletz (present day Červený Kostelec).
 On May 29, Loudon quit Rothkosteletz and broke in upon Silesia, a long way to eastward of Fouqué.
 Fearing for Schweidnitz (present-day Swidnica) and even Breslau (present-day Wroclaw), Fouqué hastened down into the plain to manoeuvre upon Loudon.
 The Austrian seized this opportunity to capture Landeshut.
 On June 11, Frederick II sent order to Fouqué to recapture Landeshut which was done by June 17.
 However, he was now occupying a large area with insufficient troops.
 Loudon manoeuvred to encircle his positions.

 On June 21 and 22, Loudon while waiting for the arrival of the main body of his army, reconnoitred the Prussian positions.